French Guiana: Football

 The territory has its own local team, the French Guiana football team.
-A regional football league, the French Guiana Football League, was established in October 1962.
-It is currently not affiliated to FIFA, but has been affiliated to the FFF since 27 April 1963 and has been an associate member of CONCACAF (North, Central American and Caribbean League) since 1978.
+A regional football league, the LFG (Ligue de Football de la Guyane), was established in October 1962.
+It is currently not affiliated to FIFA, but has been affiliated to the FFF (French Football Federation) since 27 April 1963 and has been an associate member of CONCACAF (North, Central American and Caribbean League) since 1978.
 In April 2013, the LFG became a full member of CONCACAF.

-The French Guiana Football Team, also known as Yana Dòkò, is a selection of the best local players under the auspices of the Guiana Football League.
+The French Guiana Football Team, also known as Yana Dòkò, is a selection of the best local players under the auspices of the LFG.
 It is not recognized by FIFA, but participates in CONCACAF competitions.
-It played its first match against Dutch Guiana (now Suriname) in 1936, losing 1 to 3.
-It had its biggest victory on 26 September 2012 against St. Pierre and Miquelon (11 to 1) and its biggest defeat was also against Dutch Guiana, losing 9 to 0 on 2 March 1947.
+It played its first match against Dutch Guiana (now Suriname) in 1936, losing 3-1.
+It had its biggest victory on 26 September 2012 against St. Pierre and Miquelon (11-1) and its biggest defeat was also against Dutch Guiana, losing 9-0 on 2 March 1947.

 The team has participated in events such as the CONCACAF Nations Cup / Gold Cup, Caribbean Nations Cup (between 1978 and 2017), CONCACAF Nations League, Overseas Cup (Coupe de l'Outre-Mer, 2008–2012) and the Tournament of 4 (Tournoi des 4).